 Take the Magnificent Seven in Port of Spain, Trinidad, for example.
-While my husband and I were driving around Port of Spain a few weeks ago, I kept noticing these few homes - nay, they weren't just homes.
-They were mansions.
+While my husband and I were driving around Port of Spain a few weeks ago, I kept noticing these few homes - nay, they weren't just homes, they were FULL ON mansions.

-Somehow I managed to delete the photo I had taken of this building, so I am borrowing a photo that I found online at MacoCaribbean, where you can read all about the history of the building.
+Somehow I managed to delete the photo I had taken of this building, so I am borrowing a photo that I found on the Trinidad website.

 I honestly wasn't too impressed with this building - I mean, it's a school, aren't schools supposed to be fancy?

 2. The Magnificent Seven In Port of Spain, Trinidad - Hayes Court